 Sensory analysis must be carried out under the supervision of a qualified and experienced panel leader possessing relevant qualifications.
 The Management should assign the panel leader a post in the organisation chart of the Organisation.
 It should provide all the pertinent, necessary means and sufficient time for the panel leader to carry out his or her tasks and should give adequate recognition of the work carried out.

-The document COI/T.20/Doc.15 "method for the organoleptic assessment of virgin olive oil" describes in details the duties of panel leaders.
+The paragraph 8.1 of the document COI/T.20/Doc.15 "method for the organoleptic assessment of virgin olive oil" describes in details the duties of panel leaders, and the paragraph 7.2 of the document